thenativeweb/flaschenpost/README.md

 cli.success('Done.');
 ```

-*Please note that `error` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*
+*Please note that `fail` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*

 ##### Formatting messages